csjaugustus/alfred-termsearch/README.md

 Ensure that you install it with the specific Python that Alfred uses.
 Read [How to Install Python Dependencies](#how-to-install-python-dependencies) for more detailed info on how that can be done.

 ## Core Features
-- **Term Search** (`ts`) : Looks up a term from all .json files in your temrbase directory.
+- **Term Search** (`ts`) : Looks up a term from all .json files in your termbase directory.
 English is matched fuzzily using the fuzziness value specified in the configuration.
 Chinese is matched more naively to simply see if at least one character matches.
 Pinyin is also supported for Chinese searches (same naive matching).

 - **Add Entry** (`tsa`): Add TT to an existing ST entry, or add an entirely new ST entry to a specified termbase.